confluentinc/examples/microservices-orders/docs/index.rst

    If you get stuck, here is the :devx-examples:`complete solution|microservices-orders/ksql.commands`.

-The CLI parser will give immediate feedback whether your KSQL queries worked or not.
+The CLI parser will give immediate feedback whether your ksqlDB queries worked or not.
 Use ``SELECT * FROM <stream or table name>;`` to see the rows in each query.